T.R.U.S.T. Project Results Now Available

 Steinbach MG’s and MGIT’s appreciated working with Jodi Goerzen, interim district manager at SRRCD, Ed Neufeld, principal of CMS and teachers, Kevin Martens and Murray Carter and the wonderful students.
 Thank you for the opportunity.

-Karen Loewen is a Master Gardener and President of the Steinbach Area Garden Club.
+Karen Loewen is a Master Gardener.

 Book Reviews: The Prairie Short Season Yard by Lyndon Penner